dkvz/img-lightbox/README.md

 Then added the latest parcel through npm install.

+The clean plugin is now useless, and I'm pretty sure the URL loader is included.

 ## TODO
 - [ ] Test on all browsers
 - [ ] Write tests - Probably going to need jsdom